-When designing and marketing products, it's critical to understand customer needs, pain points, and goals; however, resource-constrained teams often lack the time to conduct user research at each stage of the process.
-Even teams that include dedicated researchers are forced to prioritize only the most critical questions for user research and must sometimes make many decisions without fully understanding customer needs.
+When designing and marketing products, it's critical to understand customer needs, pain points, and goals; however, resource-constrained teams often lack the time to capture user feedback at each stage of the process.
+Even teams that include dedicated UX teams are forced to prioritize only the most critical questions for product development and must sometimes make many decisions without fully understanding customer needs.

 Customer experience (CX) measurement programs make it possible for fast-moving teams to access real-time user insights at scale by continuously measuring CX metrics and collecting user feedback across the customer journey.
 A comprehensive CX measurement program not only helps you understand whether the experience at each stage of the journey is getting better or worse but also uncovers the why behind the metrics.

 Building a CX measurement plan from scratch can be a daunting task.
-That's why UserLeap has developed a SaaS CX Playbook to take the guesswork out of building an effective measurement system.
+That's why Sprig has developed a SaaS CX Playbook to take the guesswork out of building an effective measurement system.

 By following the recommendations outlined in this playbook, you can have your CX measurement program up and running in a few clicks.